Blaizzy/mlx-embeddings/docs/Shell-Completion.md

 `zsh`, `bash` and `fish` are currently supported.

+Shell completions for built-in Homebrew commands are not automatically installed.
+To opt-in to using our completions, they need to be linked to `HOMEBREW_PREFIX` by running `brew completions link`.

-You must configure your shell to enable its completion support.
+You must then configure your shell to enable its completion support.
 This is because the Homebrew-managed completions are stored under `HOMEBREW_PREFIX` which your system shell may not be aware of, and since it is difficult to automatically configure `bash` and `zsh` completions in a robust manner, the Homebrew installer does not do it for you.

 ## Configuring Completions in `bash`